An eight-week, self-paced programme

 An honest fit check

-Who it's for — and who it isn't
+Who it's for — and what it won't replace

 This programme is for you if…